JavierSanzSaez/JavierSanzSaez/README.md

 ### 🌠 Currently looking for... 🌠
 - Web3 projects that are based on complex financial tools 🤓
+- Opportunities where I can take the initiative and spearhead projects!
 - A guide to solve Debian Nvidia backlight control once and for all 🤬